iivanoo/covid-apps-observer/data/data_cn/reports/resources/org.who.infoapp___4.0.1/report.md

 > I like to see a update on what's going on please<br> :date: __2020-09-23 12:20:19__

 > First time user, but the app looks helpful.<br> :date: __2020-09-16 19:17:57__

-> I request WHO info App. to send Update on Everything Necessary for Healthier Caring to Evade the light of the Endemic Diesease COVID 19 Exposure.
-G-Suite Admin.<br> :date: __2020-09-06 03:01:26__